HubTou/PyLists4C/DOC.md

 *n* is included in the results, but *m* is not.

 You'll get a **copy** of a part of your LIST, so you'll have to free it after use.

+:warning: Contrarily with what Python does, we don't provide a way to mention the third "step" argument.

 Example uses:
 ```C